terra-money/docs/docs/develop/dapp/smart-contracts/write-smart-contract.md

 cargo run-script optimize
 ```

-Or, if you are on an arm64 machine:
+If you are on an arm64 machine:

 ```sh
 docker run --rm -v "$(pwd)":/code \